Bill Belichick opens up on poor relationship with first UNC team: 'Wasn't a great one'

 It wasn’t a great first year at UNC for Bill Belichick and company by any stretch of the imagination.
 A first-year college coach after going through an eventual Hall of Fame career in the NFL was certainly a different look for Belichick.

 But roster turnover, not having all of his guys and simple, fundamental mistakes on the field led to a 4-8 record.
-Not to mention the off-the-field drama and gossip about Belichick and girlfriend Jordon Hudson coming into the year.
+Not to mention the off-the-field drama and gossip about Belichick and his girlfriend, Jordon Hudson, coming into the year.

 “Well, what I expect is for us and them to get better every day, you know, to get stronger, to get faster, to be more explosive, to be better fundamentally, to be, you know, better technique football players.
 That’s what I expect from them,” Belichick said on Pardon My Take.
 “We have a good group of kids, they work hard, they are, you know, they’re pretty smart.
 I mean, they, you know, go to class, they do well academically, they, you know, they try to do what we ask them to do.